Remembering the war dead in Britain

-LONDON Every year in November, villages, towns and cities across Britain honor those who have lost their lives in war on Remembrance Sunday.
+LONDON (Reuters) - Every year in November, villages, towns and cities across Britain honor those who have lost their lives in war on Remembrance Sunday.

 While Queen Elizabeth leads tributes at a national service of remembrance at The Cenotaph war memorial in central London, various neighborhoods also hold their own local marches and memorials.